Muslimakh0n/game-py/README.md

 @ it's python, you can't run it ;)
-# you can plat it when you bored 🙃
+# you can play it when you bored 🙃
 @ Like, Comment, Share)